 But don’t take our word for it.
 We called on Cosmetic Doctor Sophie Shotter to reveal why vitamin C is such a BFF to your skin and to dispel some common misconceptions about the potent ingredient.

-Plus, we have rounded up a guide to the 14 best vitamin face serums below so you can add one to your routine pronto.
+Plus, WH has rounded up a guide to the 20 best vitamin C face serums below so you can add one to your routine, pronto.

 What does Vitamin C serum do for the skin?